nedroden/DraiWiki/readme.md

 ### 2.1.
 Server requirements
 #### 2.1.1.
 Minimum
 * PHP 7.1+
-* MariaDB / MySQL
+* MariaDB / MySQL (tested on MariaDB 10.1.25)
 * PDO extension
 * Composer
 * NPM

 ### 2.2.
 How to install
 1. Install Composer and NPM.
-If you're on a shared hosting and can't use the terminal, look at section 2.3
+If you're on a shared hosting and can't use the terminal, look at section 2.4
 2. cd to your http directory
 3. Run the following command in your command prompt or terminal: git clone https://github.com/Chistaen/DraiWiki.git
 4. Use Composer to install the required packages (composer install)